SaifAqel/Boiler_Model/Thesis/chapters/05_heat.md

 \end{cases}
 $$

-If $\mathrm{Re}$ falls outside the tabulated bands, the model falls back to the Churchill–Bernstein correlation for crossflow over a single cylinder:
+If $\mathrm{Re}$ falls outside the tabulated bands, the model falls back to the Churchill–Bernstein correlation for cross flow over a single cylinder:

 $$
 \mathrm{Nu} = 0.3 \;+\;